 Some students may want to stamp out sight word sentences, like, "I like my dog."
 I always gave that type of extending-their-own-learning my stamp of approval.

-With my students reading on a second-grade level, I had them stamp their own individual spelling lists in the dough in place of sight words.
+And with my students who were reading at a second-grade level, I had them stamp their own individual spelling lists in the dough in place of using the sight word cards.

 A fresh, new batch of playdough was always a highlight.